 Welcome to the Liddell/Liddle Y-DNA project

-If you are a male and have the Liddell or Liddle surname (or a variant spelling), or if you know any man who does, we hope you will consider participating in this Y-DNA testing project and/or telling others about this website.
+If you are a male with the surname Liddell or Liddle or a variant spelling, we hope you will consider participating in this Y-DNA testing project.
 The more participants we have, the greater success we'll have in advancing our knowledge and understanding of the many Liddell/Liddle lineages worldwide.

 Who are we and why are we doing this?

 We are Liddells/Liddles or descendants of men who bore this name (or a variant thereof) who are using genetic testing to obtain information about our ancestors that we can't get any other way.
 Genetic testing for some surname DNA projects has broken down long-standing "brick walls," proved relationships between lines that were previously thought to be unrelated, and shown that some lines previously thought to be related were not related after all.
 Such projects have brought researchers together who were able to fill gaps in each other's genealogical knowledge and documentation.

 Building a database of Y-DNA results